 The ECE department is seeking disciplined and creative graduate students to work with faculty on innovative research in a challenging, yet collaborative environment.
-Given the various applications of ECE across industries, the ECE graduate program is interdisciplinary in nature and students can expect to engage with other colleges on campus, universities throughout the world and business leaders in industry.
+Given the various applications of ECE across industries, the graduate programs are interdisciplinary in nature and students can expect to engage with other colleges on campus, universities throughout the world and business leaders in industry.

 Academic decisions are based on a number of factors, including the academic degrees and record, statement of purpose, letters of recommendation, test scores, relevant experience, appropriateness of the applicant’s goals to the degree program and its relationship to the research interests of the faculty.